 She stumbled to the gate, her soul broken and tattered.
-Her hands grasped for the gate as her knees collapsed, smacking the floor.
+Her hands grasped for the gate as her knees collapsed, smacking the ground.

 She couldn’t speak.
 Her mouth was dry, her strength had faded, and her words had run out.
-Her feeble self, in contrast to majesty, made her hang my head in shame.
+Her feeble self, in contrast to majesty, made her hang her head in shame.

 “You don’t belong here.”
 One voice whispered.
 “He’s too holy to look at you and help you scrub off your scum.”
 The voice continued.